FEniCS/basix/joss/paper.md

 Basix is a C++ library that creates and tabulates a range of finite elements on triangles, tetrahedra, quadrilaterals, hexahedra, pyramids, and prisms.
-The majority of the Basix's functionality can be used via its Python interface.
+The majority of Basix's functionality can be used via its Python interface.
 A full list of currently supported elements is included below.